The Good Intentions Trap is Costly

 Lesson number one is to catch the breach in trust early, anticipate the consequences and quickly intervene with apologies, explanations, and plans that can be trusted so hoarding can be halted.
 We didn’t make any real intervention for a couple of months because we didn’t know there was a major issue.
 The delay in seeing the breakdown was costly.
 We now know what to look for.

 I’ve also learned to trust my knowledge where I have it and know where I don’t have it.
 Unlike many asset management solutions, we’ve always understood that there were consequences to asset costs resulting from human behavior and that trust was critical to keeping costs low.
 We learned quite a bit from this experience.
 We learned that trust wasn’t a “1” or “0”, “on” or “off”, “had it” or “didn’t have it”.
 There were standards.
 Production of trust was situational.
-Without the new capabilities, we weren’t trustworthy to drive utilization above 30% no matter how good our intentions.
+Without the new capabilities, we weren’t trustworthy to drive utilization above 30% in the circumstances we found ourselves in no matter how good our intentions.

 Finally, the truth always shows up in actions and not always in words.
 While no one was telling us they were going to hoard, after the fact we could see their behaviors in measurable ways through our metrics.
 To build trust make judgments based on facts, which means you must accumulation the right data and facts to make those judgments.